UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 B) If not, then it does a computation using the same function with another value.

-It is critical at that the first check is there, or the function will never terminate.
+It is critical that the first check is there, or the function will never terminate.